 It does have some restaurant nearby where you may also pop in and take some local cuisines.
 This is a place you want to visit just for fun.
 Its free nature and breathtaking ambiance shall greatly enhance your trip.

 Swim and dive at the Inland Sea, Gozo

-Gozo is yet another location where you might swim and scuba dive.
+Gozo is yet another location in Malta where you might swim and scuba dive.
 It is a lagoon but nevertheless provides excellent scuba diving opportunity.
 It is invariably called Qawra and is sheltered from the rough waves of the open sea.
 The lagoon also connects to the open sea via an arch.

 You should consider branching to this location to swim or dive.
 The lagoon is hardly visited and is therefore spacious enough.
 You might want to visit it with your spouse owing to the great privacy you will enjoy.

 Examine the exhibits at the National Museum of Archaeology, Malta